gupta-ankit123/NYC_TAXI_TRIP_DATA_PROJECT/readme.md

+# You can read more about our project at https://nyctaxitripdataproject-9xjsimuzujwu7wajbm9npb.streamlit.app/
 # NYC Taxi Data Pipeline

 This project builds a scalable data pipeline to ingest, clean, and analyze the NYC Yellow Taxi Trip dataset (2016), using tools like AWS S3, Lambda, Airflow, Snowflake, and PySpark.